 Chad Gosselin founded the Commonwealth Music School in 2010 with the goal of starting a quality, contemporary music program near his hometown.
 Growing up on the south shore of Massachusetts, he wanted to create the performance opportunities and culture he found lacking in his own experience.
 With a focus on contemporary music, student-based learning, and community, the Commonwealth Music School has become the premier place to learn music on the south shore.

 Chad Gosselin began studying guitar at the age of twelve years old, and holds a B.A. in Music Performance with an Emphasis in Education from the University of Massachusetts where he studied jazz guitar pedagogy under Jon Wheatley.
-He has been playing professionally and teaching private lessons for over ten years, teaching hundreds of students over the years.
+He has been playing professionally and teaching private lessons, ensembles, and songwriting since 2002 teaching hundreds of students over the years.

 Recently, he graduated from Tufts University with a Masters of Arts in music composition after studying with local pianist/composer John McDonald.
 Throughout his classical training, Stefan has written and performed his own pop music for voice, guitar and keyboards.
 While playing such a wide variety of music, he has found that studying different styles on one instrument is an effective way of being introduced to new musical realms and instrumental possibilities that also foster more excitement and a sense of freedom in playing in the student.
 You can hear almost all of his music at: